zackw/python-zstd/README.rst

    '1.3.6'

-This is what you would see if the module had been compiled against version 1.3.5 of an external libzstd, but then the library was updated to 1.3.6.
+This is what you would see if the module had been compiled against version 1.3.5 of libzstd, but then the shared library was updated to 1.3.6.

 Compatibility Notes
 -------------------